-Lifelong Faith Exploration for Children and Adults
+Lifelong Intentional Faith Exploration (L.I.F.E.) for Children and Adults

-All members and visitors, along with their children, are welcome to participate in Lifelong Faith Exploration religious education, workshops and events.
-We invite you to join us on this lifelong journey that happens every day of the week, not just Sundays.
+We call our religious education Lifelong Intentional Faith Exploration (LIFE).
+All members and visitors, along with their children, are welcome to participate in Lifelong Intentional Faith Exploration, workshops, and events.
+We invite you to join us on this journey that happens every day of the week, not just Sundays.

-Lifelong Faith Exploration (LFE) offers children and adults a welcoming space to be challenged, enlightened and renewed, as well as an opportunity to better know others in the congregation.
-We call our religious education Lifelong Faith Exploration (LFE).
-This name reflects our belief that there is no ‘one truth’, that everyone, children and adults, are on an ever evolving spiritual learning journey.
-Most LFE workshops are free, occasionally there is a nominal charge for materials.
-Childcare is provided at no charge; please indicate needs when you register for workshops.
+Lifelong Intentional Faith Exploration (LIFE) offers children and adults a welcoming space to be challenged, enlightened and renewed, as well as an opportunity to better know others in the congregation.
+The LIFE name reflects our belief that there is no ‘one truth’, that everyone, children and adults, are on an ever evolving spiritual journey.

 For Children